QUT-AMS/Constitution/Role-Descriptions.md

 ## Projects Officer
 > [!NOTE]
-> Technical expertise beneficial, 2-4 hours per week, in-person event attendance expected
+> Technical expertise required or proven interest in AI & ML, 2-4 hours per week, in-person event attendance expected

 The Projects Officer will support the Projects Director in the development of club projects and in the delivery of project nights.
 They will bring their own unique technical expertise and experience to support members to build their projects.